ParthMurge/ParthMurge/README.md

 - 👋 Hi, I’m @ParthMurge
-- 👀 I’m interested in languages like java, html, css , python
+- 👀 I’m interested in languages like java, c++
-- 🌱 I’m currently learning java, python
+- 🌱 I’m currently learning DotNet
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me @ parthsm2001@gmail.com